Nexfinity/CakeyBot-Wiki/feature/support-tickets.md

 ## Default Embed
 You can also create a fancy embed with a button that users can click to automatically open up tickets instead of using the slash commands as well.
 You can create this embed using the `/setup createticketembed default` command.

 > You can set a custom message for this default embed on the Web Dashboard!
+You are also able to use [Basic Placeholders](https://wiki.cakeybot.app/en/placeholders) in this custom message.
-{.is}
+{.is-info}

 ## Reason Categories
 You can also create category-specific embeds which will prompt users to select a reason from a dropdown menu to pre-fill the ticket with.
 You can create these category embeds by typing `/setup createticketembed <type>`.
 You can check out the full list of category types and their pre-filled reasons below: